vinayakjaas/exospherehost/README.md

                     message: Cluster ${{cluster.identifier}} failed at ${{cluster.trigger}} for file $${{satellites.get-files-from-s3.output.file-path}}  with error ${{satellites.get-files-from-s3.output.error}}, file has been moved to failure bucket with path $${{satellites.move-to-failure-bucket.output.file-uri}}
 ```

+This could also be represented as a pythonic control using our SDK/APIs, checkout [documentation](https://docs.exosphere.host) for more details.

 ## Documentation